DMS Insights from Cognidox

 Managing and sharing data without the right digital tools risks losing information and compromising security.

-Cognidox was used to structure and manage complex clinical trial documentation - using bespoke forms and workflows to capture required data.
+With Cognidox the NCCPG were able to structure and manage their electronic Investigator Site File (eISF) using bespoke forms and workflows to capture required data.

 2. Ensuring GDPR Compliance through Data Segregation.